async-profiler/async-profiler/docs/StackWalkingModes.md

 ## Frame Pointer

-The default stacking walking in async-profiler, `Frame Pointer (FP)` stack walking, is a technique for collecting call stacks by tracking frame pointers in memory.
+`Frame Pointer (FP)` stack walking is a technique for collecting call stacks by tracking frame pointers in memory.
 Each function call maintains a pointer to its caller's stack frame, creating a linked chain that can be traversed to reconstruct the program's execution path.
 It's particularly efficient as it is very fast compared to other stack walking methods introducing less overhead but requires code to be compiled with frame pointers enabled (`-fno-omit-frame-pointer`).

+Before async-profiler 4.2, Frame Pointer was the default stack walking mode.
+Since version 4.2, the default was changed to [VM Structs](#vm-structs).

 ## DWARF